The story behind this ball

 A beach ball?

 We know that a stable trajectory is important, especially for field players kicking long balls and for goalkeepers sending the ball down the pitch.
-To ensure very good stability, we have changed the construction of the outer layer.
-Traditionally designed using 32 panels, we've designed the F550 using 24 identical panels.
-This improves the stability of the ball and makes it more comfortable to play with.
+Traditionally designed using 32 panels, we've designed the F900 using 12 identical panels.
+These 12 panels are also thermobonded and have special grooves in them.
+This significantly improves the ball's stability and makes it more enjoyable to play with.

 Too light?
 Too heavy?
 The weight is standardised...

 This ball weighs between 420 g and 445 g (size 5) and complies with official FIFA standards.

 This ball measures between 68.5 cm and 69.5 cm (size 5) and complies with official FIFA standards.